-Masmuch as he had taken up the cure of this church from his brother Cedd, the most noble Bishop of the East Angles and most devoted the place which is in called Lastingham, in the Monastery of Blessed Mary.
-But thou, O Lord, have mercy upon us.
+Masmuch as he had taken up the cure of this church from his brother Cedd, the most noble Bishop of the East Angles and most devoted rector of the same monastery, who had passed over from the world in that place.
+But thou.

 R?
-He the legate's order. {383}.
+He the legate's order. {371}.